Keith Gillespie: Manchester United

 Gillespie signed for Manchester United on leaving school in the summer of 1991, being a member of the FA Youth Cup winning side in 1992.
 Also in that team were Ryan Giggs, Paul Scholes, David Beckham, Gary Neville and Robbie Savage.

 Gillespie made his first senior appearance for Manchester United in the 1992–93 season.
 He scored on his debut against Bury in a 2–0 FA Cup third round triumph on 5 January 1993.
 He was issued with the number 31 shirt for the 1993–94 season with the introduction of squad numbers, but did not play any first team games and was loaned to Division Three club Wigan Athletic, scoring four goals in eight games.

 Occasional appearances for United followed in 1994–95, but he was never able to displace Andrei Kanchelskis as United's first-choice right winger.

-He moved to Newcastle United on 10 January 1995, as a £1 million component in the £7 million deal (£6 million cash) which took Andy Cole to Old Trafford.
-Gillespie had scored one of United's goals against Newcastle in the 2–0 victory at Old Trafford.
-This meant that he had scored twice for Manchester United in three seasons as a professional.
+Gillespie scored his only league goal for Manchester United against Newcastle United in a 2–0 victory at Old Trafford in October 1994.
+He subsequently signed for Newcastle on 10 January 1995, as a £1 million component in the £7 million deal (£6 million cash) which took Andy Cole to Old Trafford.